MRCIEU/temmpo/README.md

 * Create and share an SSH deployment key on code repository on bitbucket

-* Ensure a 'env'.py file exists e.g. demo.py, prod.py in the settings directory.
+* Ensure an 'env'.py file exists e.g. demo.py, prod.py in the settings directory.

 ### Test server
 - Built a new virtual environment, run from CI server